MaceroniMan/Watchbox/README.md

 @watcher.onMessage()
 def msg(message):
-  print("Message send: " + message.msg) # Print out the message that was sent to the server
+  print("Message send: " + message.msg) # prints out the message that was sent to the server
-  print("From: " + message.uid) # Print out the uuid of the client that sent the message
+  print("From: " + message.uid) # prints out the uuid of the client that sent the message

 @watcher.onTimeout()
 def discon(uid):
-  print("Client disconnect: " + uid) # Print out the uuid of the client that disconnected
+  print("Client disconnect: " + uid) # prints out the uuid of the client that disconnected

 watchbox.run(watcher, host="127.0.0.1", port=1234)
 ```